Warrenpoint Town F.C.: History

 In 2015–16, Warrenpoint Town suffered a poor start to their season, being bottom of the table with just four points at Christmas.
 Following the sale of star striker Daniel Hughes to Cliftonville, the club received Martin Murray and Johnny McMurray from Cliftonville as part of the deal to take Hughes to Solitude.
 The club had a dramatic upturn in fortunes, first reaching a league cup semi final, before losing 1–0 to Cliftonville after extra-time, and in one of the biggest shocks in Irish league history, the Point beat Glentoran 4–0 at The Oval.
 The Point were relegated on the final day of the season.
 While leading 1–0 against Dungannon Swifts and needing a win to stay up, Warrenpoint defender Jordan Dane collided with Andrew Mitchell, and despite Dane falling over, referee Ross Dunlop awarded Dungannon a penalty, much to the disbelief of the home support and players.
 Mitchell missed the penalty but scored on the rebound at the second attempt, to relegate Warrenpoint Town with the last kick of the game sending them back to NIFL Championship 1.

 Mid-season the following year, manager Barry Gray took the decision to step down and help the club with board matters and made the decision to appoint first team coach Matthew Tipton as manager.
 Tipton took the club to the top of the table in NIFL Championship 1 by Christmas time and had remarkably beaten Glenavon 3–1 in the Mid-Ulster Cup to reach their first ever Mid-Ulster Cup final.
 The club sealed their return to the NIFL Premiership with a 3–2 win over Institute in April 2017.

+The club made their championship return following a 12th-placed finish in the NIFL Premiership in April 2022.

+The club in the 2022–23 season finished second in the NIFL Championship and were due to take on Dungannon Swifts in the league's promotion play-off; however, the club's application for a promotion licence (to play in the NIFL Premiership) was rejected as well as their Championship licence (to play in the NIFL Championship or NIFL Premier Intermediate League).
+According to the club, the licences were rejected because of an unpaid tax bill which the club paid after it became aware of the liability.
+The club instead dropped down to the NIFL Premier Intermediate League following an agreement with the Irish FA.

+Manager Barry Gray, in his second spell at the club following his first managerial stint from 2006 to 2016, departed the club in January 2024, amid speculation of his appointment at Newry City.

+The club would start life in Intermediate football strongly initially with a significantly different squad to the previous campaign, with further key players such as Fra McCaffrey following former boss Barry Gray to Newry throughout the season.
+The club would finish the season in 10th place, with quite a young squad in what was a difficult campaign.